Th0rgrlm/Xylophone/README.md

 ## Software description
 abych nezapomnel:

 parse on PC -> using UART to board's RAM (block-wise) -> using I2C to EEPROM -> load blocks from EEPROM (to RAM) and play

 ## How to use
+Connect xylophone to pins 2-9 and to ground, after this, the logical zero will be sent to pin A0 and by that the programming code will be initialized.
+Next the data will be uploaded to the EEPROM memory via the PC app.
+After a successful upload, the program for playing the xylophone will begin.
+The display will show the currently played note and you will be able to listen to its beautiful sound.

 ## Short video